BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

   In here, we find a string again, this parameter indicates what is the word or sentence that will be written in the input indicated before.

 - _time_
   This parameter indicates how much time we are going to wait for the results of that search.
-Do not forget that number is going to be taken in miliseconds, so, for example, if I want to wait two seconds for the page finishes the charge, i need to put the number 2000.
+Do not forget that number is going to be taken in milliseconds, so, for example, if I want to wait two seconds for the page finishes the charge, I need to put the number 2000.

 ### [clickButton](#clickButton)